missourivalleytech/missourivalleytech.github.io/_posts/2018/2018-02-06-Gruber-On-HomePod.md

 > I’ve been testing Apple’s new HomePod for the last week or so, and this is the first product review I’ve written that could be accurately summarized in the length of a tweet, and an old-school 140-character tweet at that: HomePod does exactly what Apple says it does, doesn’t do anything more than what Apple says it does, and costs $349.
 There.

-Good review.
+Click through to read the full review.

 Gruber’s impressions line up with most of the other reviews.
 For primary objectives Apple appears to have nailed it.

 + An amazing small speaker - **Done**
 + Siri as primary interaction model for HomePod - **Done**